Write unit test in Python

 How To Write a Unit Test in Python: A Simple Guide

 Knowing how to write a unit test in Python is critical for developers.
-Just writing your application code is not enough, tests are a must.
+Just writing your application code is not enough, writing tests is a must.

-In this tutorial we will write unit tests for a simple class that represents a user in a video game.
+In this tutorial, you will write unit tests for a simple class that represents a user in a video game.

 The Class We Will Write Unit Tests For

 The following class represents a user who plays a video game.
-This class has the follow functionalities:
+This class has the following functionalities:

 • Activate the user account.